Chidi Chike Achebe

 Born in Enugu in southeastern Nigeria, Achebe is the third child of Chinua Achebe and Professor Christie Chinwe Okoli-Achebe.
 His father is regarded as the "father of modern African literature" and best known for the trilogy of classic African novels Things Fall Apart (1958); "No Longer at Ease" (1960); and "Arrow of God" (1964).
 In 1972, shortly after the end of the Nigerian civil war, the family moved to the U.S. for about five years while his father held professorships at American universities.
-They resided again in Nigeria during the 1980s, before returning to America.
-His younger sister Nwando Achebe is a historian and professor at Michigan State University.
+They resided again in Nigeria during the 1980s, before returning to the U.S. His younger sister Nwando Achebe is a historian and professor at Michigan State University.